Corbin Carroll Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks eighth in the league with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.

-- The Mariners' 3.87 team ERA ranks eighth across all league pitching staffs.
+- The Mariners have the seventh-ranked team ERA across all league pitching staffs (3.88).

-- Mariners pitchers combine to surrender the 10th-fewest home runs in baseball (115 total, 1.1 per game).
+- The Mariners give up the ninth-fewest home runs in baseball (115 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.